5 quick ways to fix a dish that’s too spicy

 Last night, my plate of chicken curry was too spicy to eat.
 I waited to let it cool down first but that didn’t reduce the spiciness.
 I was so close to throwing out the whole meal when I decided to search, and now I’ve brought you 5 quick ways to fix a dish that’s too spicy.

 1. Acid.
-Liquids like lemon juice or a splash of vinegar, as well as foods like chopped tomatoes or even ketchup, contain acid that can counter the heat from the spiciness.
+Acidic ingredients like lemon juice or a splash of vinegar, as well as foods like chopped tomatoes or even ketchup, contain acid that can reduce some of that heat.

 1. Nuts.
 The fat content of nuts can bring down spice levels.
-Add a spoonful of peanut butter or almond butter, or even tahini to make food less spicy.
+Add a spoonful of peanut butter, almond butter or even tahini to make food less spicy.

 1. Sweetener.
-Adding a little sweetener doesn’t actually make the heat go away, it just blends sweetly with the spice, so you don’t notice it as such.
-Honey is your best bet, but cinnamon or sugar will be just fine too.
-Be careful of the amount of sweetener you put in, lest it becomes too sweet and you have a different problem to deal with.
+Adding a little sweetener doesn’t actually make the heat go away, but it certainly helps to balance out the flavours so you don’t notice the heat so much.
+Honey is your best bet, but cinnamon or sugar will also be fine.
+Just watch the amount of sweetener you put in, or it becomes too sweet and you have a different problem to deal with.

 Processing…